Using the Bus in Malta and Gozo

 All tickets (but see below) are available onboard the bus from the driver, and also at certain points from ticket machines or kiosks (the latter are located at Valletta bus station, Bugibba bus station, Malta International Airport and Sliema Ferries).
 If you are at a location with a kiosk, such as Bugibba bus station, it's best to buy your ticket from the kiosk before you board the bus.
 You always board at the front of the bus, and if you already have a valid ticket you need to show it to the driver on boarding the vehicle.
 You should of course retain your ticket in case you are requested to show it to a company inspector.
 Penalty fares are payable if you travel without a valid ticket.

 An important exception about paying the driver applies to some of the replacement buses which are running on certain routes since the demise of the bendy buses, and which are temporarily operated by local coach and minibus operators.
 Most of the full size buses used on routes X2, X3, X4/X5/X7 have now been fitted with ticket machines (this is a change from April 2014), but you might be unlucky and find one without a ticket machine, so it's best if you have bought a ticket beforehand.
 On the following routes, however, drivers are not able to issue tickets, and they are being operated mostly by minibuses or midicoaches with limited capacity: 101/102, 106, 109, 110, 117/118, 119, 122, 123, 135, 136, 201, 226 and 401 (also certain journeys on route 223 Bugibba - Ghajn Tuffieha).
 Of the routes with replacement buses, the ones most likely to be used by tourists are the X numbered routes, and route 201 from the airport to Rabat via the coast, serving the Blue Grotto, Hagar Qim and Dingli (see warning about this route below).
-Some new buses have been sourced for Malta so hopefully this situation will not last into the summer.
+In June 2014 Malta Public Transport put some new leased buses into service (in white livery) so this may help to alleviate the shortage of buses.

 For the record, prior to 6th January 2014 non residents paid €2.20 for 2 hours, €2.60 for 1 day, €12.00 for 7 days.
 The EU were apparently not keen on this two tier system.